basilinb/Barcode-Extract/README.md

 # Barcode-extract
-Use this python script to extract barcodes from your fastq.gz file for Qiime 2 analysis Before running install the following package:
+Use this python script to extract barcodes from your fastq.gz file for Qiime 2 analysis

-Biopython:
+Before running install Biopython using the command given below:

 pip install biopython

 To run barcode_split.py: